- Lenders can sometimes sell payday loans and installment loans with credit insurance

 How Do I get Credit Insurance?

-In most cases, you can purchase credit insurance directly from your lender when you acquire your payday loan.
+In most cases, you can purchase credit insurance directly from your lender when you apply for your payday loan.
 The lender can promote a type of insurance policy to you when you’re purchasing your loan but can not require you to buy it.

 Is Credit Insurance Right For Me?